 Cisco is undoubtedly one of the most famous IT solution providers in the world today.
 This company has developed a reputation not just as a pioneer of modern computing but of networking as well.
 Switches are an area of hardware where you can see Cisco’s dominance first-hand.
 The sheer volume of switches available and the variety of services provided is a testament to Cisco’s relevance as a company.

+If you are looking at installing Cisco switches on your network, we have an article where we walk you through the best Cisco monitoring tools.
 In this article, we’re going to look at everything you need to know about Cisco switches.
 This includes a basic rundown of how they work and a guide to some of its most popular series of switches available today.

 Cisco Switches: The Basics